 Remember the days of leaving your home without worrying about wearing a mask?
 We do, too.
-However, according to the Centers for Disease Control & Prevention (CDC), it’s best to wear a mask, and that includes at the nail salon.
+However, according to the Centers for Disease Control & Prevention (CDC), it’s best to wear a mask whenever you leave the house, and that includes at the nail salon.
 And yes, you should do this the entire time you’re in a nail salon.
 “Please remember to wear a mask the whole time.
 It sounds redundant, but as a nail tech I get that question every day,” says Totty.
 “Clients should wear masks and the technicians will wear masks, gloves, and face shields during the service.”
 Forgetting to wear a mask is also one of these 13 things you shouldn’t do at reopened restaurants.

 Going on a spa day with a group of friends may now be a thing of the past.
 “In the past, many of our clients would bring friends or children to their appointment, but we can no longer permit clients to bring additional guests with them,” says Pacella.
 Seeing friends and being able to celebrate life events are just some of these 16 things we’re all looking forward to when social distancing ends.